Geometry of $1$-codimensional measures in Heisenberg groups: Preliminaries

-for sufficiently small $r$.
-Therefore the family of measures $r^{-\alpha}\phi_{x,r}$ is uniformly bounded on compact sets and compactness of measures yields the existence of a limit for a suitable subsequence.
+for any sufficiently small $r$.
+Therefore, the family of measures $r^{-\alpha}\phi_{x,r}$ is uniformly bounded on compact sets and the compactness of measures, see for instance \cite[Proposition 1.12]{Preiss1987GeometryDensities}, yields the existence of a limit for a suitable subsequence.

-\begin{definizione} We say that a Radon measure $\mu$ is an $\alpha$-uniform measure if: \begin{itemize} \item [(i)] $0\in\supp(\mu)$, \item[(ii)] $\mu(B_r(x))= r^\alpha$ for any $r>0$ and any $x\in\supp(\mu)$. \end{itemize} We will denote the set of $\alpha$-uniform measures with the symbol $\mathcal{U}_{\HH^n}(\alpha)$. \end{definizione}
+\begin{definizione} We say that a Radon measure $\mu$ is an $\alpha$-uniform measure if: \begin{itemize} \item [(i)] $0\in\supp(\mu)$, \item[(ii)] $\mu(B_r(x))= r^\alpha$ for any $r>0$ and any $x\in\supp(\mu)$. \end{itemize} We will denote the set of $\alpha$-uniform measures with the symbol $\mathcal{U}(\alpha)$. \end{definizione}

-The following two propositions are of capital importance as Proposition \ref{propup} insures that the tangent measures to a measure $\phi$ with $\alpha$-density are $\phi$-almost everywhere $\alpha$-uniform and Proposition \ref{preiss} that for $\phi$-almost every $x\in\HH^n$, the tangent measures to any element of $\Tan(\phi,x)$ are still in $\Tan(\phi,x)$.
+The following two propositions are of capital importance to us since on the one hand, Proposition \ref{propup} insures that the tangents to a measure $\phi$ with $\alpha$-density are $\phi$-almost everywhere $\alpha$-uniform and on the other Proposition \ref{preiss} tells us that for $\phi$-almost every $x\in\HH^n$, the tangent measures to any element of $\Tan(\phi,x)$ are still in $\Tan(\phi,x)$.
 The latter stability property is usually summarized in the effective but imprecise expression \emph{tangent to tangents are tangents}.

 \begin{proposizione} Assume $\phi$ is a measure with $\alpha$-density on $\HH^n$.
-Then for $\phi$ almost every $x\in\HH^n$ we have:
+Then, for $\phi$-almost every $x\in\HH^n$ we have:

 \end{proposizione}